RoberG/MUVA-Robotica/_posts/2020-02-15-Practice 1 - Followline.md

 ---
 layout: post
 title: Followline
-description: Descriptions of the steps followed of the design and develop of the followlines
+description: Descriptions of the steps followed of the design and develop of the followline
 author: Roberto Gallardo Cava
 ---